integrated-ethics/web/content/labs-overview.md

 us gather this information in a way that provides reliable information and protects the rights of those being surveyed?

-## {{% lab-link title="Hardware Sustainability" %}}

-With more technological innovation, people are able to do things they never could before.
-Healthcare is available to rural areas.
-Businesses are making more money.
-However, as humans create more technology, we also create more e-waste.
-Should we continue to develop new technology knowing it creates more waste?
-Where and how should we dispose of our e-waste?
-This lab is designed to get students to identify one or more ethical dilemmas and evaluate them through an ethical framework.
 <!--
 ## {{% lab-link title="Data Provenance" %}}
 -->